butteff/php-facebook-graph-API/README.md

 $answer = go_facebook($endpoint, $items, 'POST', $config);
 ```

-$endpoint is the end of the API url, $items is an array of parameters with values, you can set 'POST' or 'GET' parameter, and forward the $config array from the config.php file.
+$endpoint is the end of the API url, $items is an array of parameters with values, you can set 'POST' or 'GET' string as a third function parameter, forward the $config array from the config.php file too.

 **An example:**

 ```
+require_once 'curl_graph.php';
+require_once 'config.php';

 // Take campaign's ads list:
 $items = [
   'fields' => 'name,configured_status,effective_status,creative'